 K. D. Senali Abayratna Wansa; Jonathan M. Harris; Grace Yan; Peter Ordentlich and George E. O. Muscat.
 The AF-1 Domain of the Orphan Nuclear Receptor NOR-1 Mediates Trans-activation, Coactivator Recruitment, and Activation by the Purine Anti-metabolite 6-Mercaptopurine.
 The Journal of Biological Chemistry.
 1986, 278, 24776-24790.

 John A. Montgomery; Thomas P. Johnston; Anne Gallagher; Carl R. Stringfellow; Frank M. SchabelJr.
 A Comparative Study of the Anticancer Activity of Some S-Substituted Derivatives of 6-Mercaptopurine and their Ribonucleosides.
 J. Med.
 Chem.
 1960, 3 (2), 265-288.

 Harmful if swallowed.
+Causes skin irritation.
+Causes serious eye irritation.
+May cause respiratory irritation.
 Suspected of causing genetic defects.
 Suspected of damaging fertility or the unborn child.